 Added by David Bradley on May 28, 2011 at 7:30pm —

 1) Rapport Gets'em in the Door: Smile!
 Shoppers buy from people they like and trust, and that process begins from the first moment on the phone.
 Be and sound happy and interested, and they will be, too.
-They can see your smile through the phone, and always give it to them--so… Continue
+They can see your smile through the phone, and always give it to… Continue

 Added by Keith Shetterly on May 28, 2011 at 2:02pm —

 Treat it that way.

 Stay away from what might have been, and

 Added by Jack Higginbotham on May 27, 2011 at 5:59pm —

 Many American’s believe Memorial Day is a day for family parties, or community gatherings to mark the beginning of summer vacations.
 To a veteran or member of our military it has nothing to do with parties or vacations, it is deeper and more personal; it is a day to remember those who have given the ultimate sacrifice in the name of… Continue